micwan88/moneytab-webbot/README.md

 # moneytab-webbot
-A web bot for moneytab
+A web bot for reading notification from moneytab